-To initiate an appeal students must email the appeal officer within 5 business days from receipt of the decision letter.
+To initiate an appeal, students must email the appeal officer within five business days from receipt of the decision letter.
 Appeal requests must include:

 Possible outcomes include upholding the previous decision and/or sanctions, changing the violations and/or sanctions, or referring the case back to the original hearing officer for a new conduct conference/hearing.

-Upon receiving an appeal, a member of the Residence Life staff will contact the student to schedule a meeting with the appeal officer.
+Upon receiving an appeal, the Appeal Officer will contact the student to schedule a meeting.

 Grounds for appeal do not include the stress, expense, or inconvenience of relocation or contract termination; cost of educational sanctions such as Restorative Justice; separation from friends; lack of familiarity with rules or good character.

 A sanction is a consequence placed upon any student who is found in violation of Residence Life policy.
-Sanctions help define the student’s relationship with the Department of Residence Life in the context of current and potential future behavior.
+Sanctions help define the student’s relationship with Residence Life in the context of current and potential future behavior.

 The sanctions listed below are assigned based on the severity of the incident and/or past conduct history: